ansys/pyansys-workflows/mapdl-dpf/README.rst

 MAPDL and DPF workflow
 ======================

-This workflow showcase an example using MAPDL and DPF.
+This workflow showcases an example using MAPDL and DPF.